foomio/AWS-Architect-Examples/README.md

 - **Description**: Demonstrates how to set up Amazon RDS for high availability and failover.
 - **Key Services**: Amazon RDS (Multi-AZ setup), Amazon Route 53.

-(Feel free to add more projects with descriptions and key AWS services.)

 ## Documentation